 - from Structure, which means that the issue hierarchy in the Structure is the final data and the synchronizer should update whatever it syncs with.
-This is what happens when you export from a structure (see page 407). - into Structure, which means that the issue hierarchy is going to be updated (or issues possibly added or removed), and whatever the synchronizer syncs with has the final say.
-This is what happens when you import into a structure (see page 406).
+This is what happens when you export from a structure (see page 422). - into Structure, which means that the issue hierarchy is going to be updated (or issues possibly added or removed), and whatever the synchronizer syncs with has the final say.
+This is what happens when you import into a structure (see page 421). - A synchronizer may support resyncing in only one direction.
+For example, Saved Filter synchronizer, which adds issues from a saved filter result, can only sync into Structure.